chainer/chainer/guide.md

 Clone this repository and refer to the [README](https://github.com/pfnet/chainerx/tree/master/chainerx_cc).

 Note that although ChainerX won't be replacing Chainer, this repository must replace you existing Chainer installation (or be installed in a different environment).
-This repository contains both `chainer` and `chainerx` as top level packages, where the former is extended to support the latter (the former also keeps of the latest Chainer master regularly).
+This repository contains both `chainer` and `chainerx` as top level packages, where the former is extended to support the latter (the former also keeps track of the latest Chainer master regularly).

 ## Migrating from Chainer